Physically-Feasible Reactive Synthesis for Terrain-Adaptive Locomotion

 \section{Introduction}

-\IEEEPARstart{T}{errain}-adaptive locomotion is essential for enhancing the mobility of legged robots and moving beyond blind walking strategies \cite{di2018dynamic,kim2019highly, zhou2022momentum}.
-Many existing methods achieve terrain adaptability by adjusting footholds around a nominal trajectory in real time \cite{fankhauser2018robust,grandia2023perceptive}.
+Terrain-adaptive locomotion is essential for enhancing the mobility of legged robots and moving beyond blind walking strategies \citep{di2018dynamic,kim2019highly, zhou2022momentum}.
+Many existing methods achieve terrain adaptability by adjusting footholds around a nominal trajectory in real time \citep{fankhauser2018robust,grandia2023perceptive}.
 To further boost traversability, some approaches have explored variable gait patterns.
-In \cite{Park2015OnlinePF, kim2020vision,gilroy2021autonomous}, jumping motions are precomputed offline and triggered heuristically upon detecting obstacles.
-Other methods embed gait switching—such as transitions from walking to jumping—within simplified dynamics models during trajectory sampling \cite{norby2020fast}, or rely on pre-trained classifiers to assess feasibility \cite{chignoli2022rapid}.
-However, despite the importance of safety in high-risk settings such as disaster zones and construction sites, relatively few works address formal safety guarantees for dynamic locomotion \cite{zhao2022reactive,shamsah2023integrated} that fully account for the robot’s physical limitations.
+In \citep{Park2015OnlinePF, kim2020vision,gilroy2021autonomous}, jumping motions are precomputed offline and triggered heuristically upon detecting obstacles.
+Other methods embed gait switching—such as transitions from walking to jumping—within simplified dynamics models during trajectory sampling \citep{norby2020fast}, or rely on pre-trained classifiers to assess feasibility \citep{chignoli2022rapid}.
+However, despite the importance of safety in high-risk settings such as disaster zones and construction sites, relatively few works address formal safety guarantees for agile, variable-gait locomotion \citep{zhao2022reactive,shamsah2023integrated} that fully account for the robot's physical limitations.